-Jonesville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jonesville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Jonesville who work in office and administrative support (13.44%), management occupations (9.51%), and healthcare (8.92%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Jonesville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jonesville is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Jonesville who work in office and administrative support (14.54%), sales jobs (9.77%), and healthcare (7.88%).

-Being a small village, Jonesville does not have a public transit system used by locals to get to and from work.
+Jonesville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Jonesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jonesville include English, Irish, Polish, and Dutch.
+Important ancestries of people in Jonesville include English, Irish, Dutch, and Polish.

 The most common language spoken in Jonesville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.